yuhonyon/jsbin/docs/nginx-config.md

 # Running JS Bin behind nginx for SSL support

-Here's an example `nginx.conf` file for use when running JS Bin with HTTPS support.
+Here's an example `nginx.conf` file for use when running JS Bin with http support.

 The config also needs to be set: